fonoster/routr/README.md

 # Sip I/O

-Sip I/O is a sip proxy, location server, and registrar built with Javascript and the JVM (with Nashorn).
+Sip I/O is a modern sip proxy, location server, and registrar that aims to be container friendly and easy to use by developers and VoIP implementors.

 At the moment you can add your sip devices and group them using domains.
 You can also connect with the PSTN using a Sip Gateway.

-`Disclaimer: This is an experimental project and I may or not continue this work in the future.`

 ## Current features include